 Who comes to mind when you think of the guitar?
 Hendrix?
 Segovia?
 Clapton?
 No doubt those (mostly) modern titans belong on any list of the greatest six-slingers to ever tune up and jam.
 And we’ll give them their due.
 But there’s more to guitar than just the players; there’s a fascinating history of an instrument that’s as versatile as any in music — not just in its various forms and amplifications, but in its seamless integration into the canons of song composers the world over.
-It’s such a good story, and National Today is here to tell the colorful tale.
+It’s such a good story, and National Today is here to tell the colorful tale on February 11.

 National Guitar Day timeline

 The electric guitar was invented and became the go-to instrument for jazz and blues players, including Les Paul, Sister Rosetta Tharpe and T-Bone Walker.
 Their popularity and influence led directly to the guitar gods of the more-modern era: Jimi Hendrix, Andrés Segovia and Bonnie Raitt, to name a few.